Editor’s note: This story was updated March 17, 2026, to reflect the trial verdict.

 Eric Richins, a father with no prior history of drug abuse, mysteriously died in March 2022 from a lethal dose of fentanyl.
-Prosecutors now argue his death was no accident, and that his wife Kouri Richins was responsible for poisoning him with the opioid.
+Now, a jury has found his death was no accident, and that his wife Kouri Richins was responsible for poisoning him with the opioid.

-While Richins has maintained her innocence, and even penned a children’s picture book about grief after her husband’s death, prosecutors say she hoped to collect millions of dollars from insurance and start a new life with an alleged fling.
+While Richins maintained her innocence, and even penned a children’s picture book about grief after her husband’s death, prosecutors argued she hoped to collect millions of dollars from insurance and start a new life with her alleged boyfriend.

-Here’s what we know about Richins and the case so far.
+Here’s what we know about Richins, the case, and what happens next.

 Who Is Kouri Richins, and What Happened in Her Husband’s Death?

-Kouri Richins, now 35, is accused of killing her husband Eric Richins, 39, at their home outside of Park City, Utah, on March 4, 2022.
-According to CBS News, she currently faces almost three dozen counts in total—including aggravated murder, attempted murder, forgery, mortgage fraud, and insurance fraud.
-The majority of these charges are in a case separate from the trial.
+Kouri Richins, now 35, killed her husband Eric Richins, 39, at their home outside of Park City, Utah, on March 4, 2022.
+According to CBS News, she faces almost three dozen counts in total—with the majority of these charges in a case separate from the murder trial.

-Kouri has pleaded not guilty to the aggravated murder, attempted aggravated murder, insurance fraud, and forgery charges and maintains she wasn’t involved in her husband’s death.
+Kouri pleaded not guilty to the aggravated murder, attempted aggravated murder, insurance fraud, and forgery charges and maintained she wasn’t involved in her husband’s death, but a jury found otherwise.

 The Salt Lake Tribune reported that Eric ran a successful stonemasonry business, while Kouri is a real estate investor who flipped houses.
 The couple also had three sons, who were ages 9, 7, and 5 at the time of Eric’s death, according to his obituary.

-Prosecutors allege Richins hid five times the legal amount of the synthetic opioid fentanyl in a Moscow mule cocktail given to Eric.
-They also claim she tried to poison him a month prior by giving him a sandwich from a local restaurant laced with fentanyl.
+Prosecutors alleged Richins hid five times the legal amount of the synthetic opioid fentanyl in a Moscow mule cocktail given to Eric.
+They also claimed she tried to poison him a month prior by giving him a sandwich from a local restaurant laced with fentanyl.

 Pamela Sue Ulmer, a former forensic pathologist for the Utah Office of the Medical Examiner, testified during the trial that Eric Richins had no signs of fatal heart disease, stroke, or other natural cause of death.
 Toxicology reports showed a toxic level of fentanyl.

-Eric Richins had no prior history of illicit drug use or prescription drug abuse, but defense attorneys argue it’s not definitively known how he ingested the fentanyl.
+Eric Richins had no prior history of illicit drug use or prescription drug abuse, but defense attorneys argued it wasn’t definitively known how he ingested the fentanyl.

-As for a possible motive in the case, prosecutors allege Kouri Richins hoped to profit from millions in insurance money after her husband’s death.
-They say she hoped to erase debt from her struggling real estate venture—having owed lenders more than $1.8 million—and set up a new life with Robert Josh Grossman, with whom she had a romantic relationship.
+As for a motive in the case, prosecutors alleged Kouri Richins hoped to profit from millions in insurance money after her husband’s death.
+They said she hoped to erase debt from her struggling real estate venture—having owed lenders more than $1.8 million—and set up a new life with boyfriend Robert Josh Grossman, with whom she had a romantic relationship.

 According to CNN, Eric Richins’ life was insured for more than $2 million at the time of his death through several polices—including one Kouri allegedly applied for by illegal means.